OmarAllam22/Building_LLM_from_scratch/README.md

 > `Causal attention`, also known as `masked attention`, is a specialized form of self-attention.
 It restricts a model **to only consider previous and current inputs** in a sequence when processing any given token when computing attention scores. **This is in contrast to the standard self-attention mechanism, which allows access to the entire input sequence at once.**

+> While all added code lines should be familiar at this point, we now added a `self.register_buffer()` call in the `__init__` method.
+The use of register_buffer in PyTorch is not strictly necessary for all use cases but offers several advantages here.
+For instance, when we use the CausalAttention class in our LLM, **buffers are automatically moved to the appropriate device (CPU or GPU) along with our model**, which will be relevant when training our LLM.
+This means we don’t need to manually ensure these tensors are on the same device as your model parameters, avoiding device mismatch errors.<br><br>
+If you have parameters in your model, which should be saved and restored in the `state_dict`, but not trained by the optimizer, you should register them as buffers.
+Buffers won’t be returned in `model.parameters()`, so that the optimizer won’t have a change to update them.

 > We mask out the attention weights above the diagonal, and we **normalize the nonmasked** attention weights such that the attention weights sum to 1 in each row.

 ![alt text](assets/image2.png)